 SUP Surf Seattle on Freighter Waves

 Beginner surfers will learn Sup surfing basics in a safe and friendly environment.
-Experienced surfers will learn new tricks and how to keep your surf skills fresh in between coastal trips.
+Experienced surfers will learn new tricks and how to surf downwind boards.

 We discovered these waves in 2002 and have since been honing our ship spotting skills and figuring out the best tides and locations to catch these waves.
 This is a rare opportunity to surf good waves more than 100 miles from the ocean.

 What’s the Difference Between Freighter and Tug Waves?

 Freighter waves originate from fast moving ships in the shipping lane.
 As the ships pass, their waves head to shore where we’re waiting.
 Season is Spring to early Fall due to low tides.

 Tug waves are boat wakes vs a beach break.
 Waves occur in deep water half a mile offshore.
 Only available Wednesdays and some Fridays all year.

 (Classes will be customized to your needs)

 - Receive a Freighter Surfing Manual to learn where and when to catch waves on the Sound.

 - Learn how to catch waves, turn, stop, fall safely, get back on and paddle out.